Miniature Concrete House Building Manual

 Stir until it becomes a thick, spreadable paste without lumps.

-15. Plaster the Walls
+19. Plaster the House

 Remove the wooden boards from the stairs and apply plaster evenly over the brick walls with the same larger spatula that you used to prepare the base for walls, and also use a modeling spatula for stairs and other parts that require precision.

-Try to smooth out the plaster, applying several layers that should be about 3 mm thick.
+Try to smooth out the plaster, applying several layers that should be about 2 - 3 mm thick.
 Don't worry if you can't get a perfect finish - you can sand down any unevenness once the plaster has dried.

 👉 Let the plaster dry fully (8-12 hours).